foci/dgswem/README.md

 But more than this, I think that the string literal "empty" should be used rather than an undefined character sequence.

 ## List of Data Structures
+SIZES
+GLOBAL
+WIND
+FORT_DG
+DG

+## Converting MODULE variables into user defined types

+I'm starting with the `SIZES` module, since it's the smallest.  `PARAMETER` variables can't be inside the user defined type, which is fine since they are static.
+Nothing needs to be done inside the source code that use any of those variables.
+The rest of the variables are placed inside a block that starts with `type sizes_type`.
+No `TARGET`s are allowed either, which only affects one variable in this module.
+The target property seems to be used in reading the keyword style fort.dg file, so I've modified the `read_fort_dg.f95` subroutine, adding a temporary variable `layers_target` and then later assigning that value to `layers`.
+I think we will need to do this for all of the variables read in via the fort.dg keyword style files.

+I've created a list of variables inside `sizes_type` mostly by hand.
+I've also created a bash script that uses `sed` to prepend `s%` to the beginning of each variable in the list.
+Each subroutine that uses members of `sizes_type` will need to be modified and passed the instance of `sizes_type` that we will call `s`.

+This process will definitely produce some errors, and need to be manually checked.